-The purpose of the Pharmacy Services Lock-In Program is to coordinate the provision of health care services for members who abuse or misuse Medicaid, BadgerCare Plus, or SeniorCare benefits by seeking duplicate or medically unnecessary services, particularly prescriptions for controlled substances.
+The purpose of the Pharmacy Services Lock-In Program is to coordinate the provision of health care services for members who abuse or misuse Medicaid, BadgerCare Plus, or SeniorCare benefits by seeking duplicate or medically unnecessary services, particularly for controlled substances.
+The Pharmacy Services Lock-In Program focuses on the abuse or misuse of prescription benefits for controlled substances.
+Abuse or misuse is defined under Recipient Duties in DHS 104.02, Wis.
+Admin.
+Code.